kirkpatrickprice/windows-audit-scripts/README.md

 or click on the script and download the raw file.

 ## Usage and Results
-Launch a PowerShell windows as Administrator and run:
+Launch a PowerShell window as Administrator and run:

 `kpwinaudit.ps1`